 Your Company upholds the standards of governance and is compliant with corporate governance provisions as stipulated by Reserve Bank of India.
 The Board of Directors last reviewed the corporate governance policy on 17th May 2023.
-The Composition of Board of Directors and Committees are as detailed hereunder:
+The disclosure as mandated by Master Direction Reserve Bank of India (Non Banking Financial Company- Scale Based Regulation) Directions, 2023 pertaining to Corporate governance disclosures are as follows: